To content

 Based on my deep love for both web design and loud rock music, I felt rock bands at this time usually had terrible websites with out-of-date content.
 Hence, I set out to make the best website for a rock band ever!

 I also wanted to teach the guys in the band about the importance of keeping up their appearance online for SEO purposes.
-Together, we all agreed that the website should:
+We set the following goals:

 • Be easy to update with news